 That is why we thought it would be useful to revise these three compression techniques in the same post so you can use it as a quick-reference guide when you need it.

-If you think you need to revise basic concepts about compression before continuing reading you can go first to our post on “What is Compression and How to Use it”
+If you think you need to revise basic concepts about compression before continuing reading you can check out this full masterclass on understanding compression, now back to the article

 1. Parallel compression